Across Services, Troops Face Discipline for Refusing Vaccine

 The Marine Corps said 95% of its force has gotten at least one dose as of Thursday.
 About 97.5% of the Air Force and Space Force have gotten at least one shot, and a bit more than 1,000 have flatly refused.
 And 98.4% of the Navy is fully vaccinated.
 The Navy does not release totals of those with one dose.

-Asked about the impact on military readiness if service members continue to refuse the shots and are discharged from the service, Kirby said troops still have time to do the right thing.
+Asked about the impact on military readiness if service members continue to refuse the shots and are discharged from the service, Kirby said service members still have time to do the right thing.

 “We obviously hope that they will,” he said.
 "But if they don’t, it is a lawful order and it has to be obeyed because it is a valid medical requirement.”